midnqp/backend/readme.md

 #### How to add a new module?

+##### Step 1

-1. The main `src/index.ts` starts the backend.
+The main `src/index.ts` starts the backend.
 Using the main module in `src/router.ts`, which is the SPOT (single point of truth) for all modules of the project.
 So, first, we append a new module.

 ```diff
 import {Router} from 'express'